Members named for celebration of Plenary Council

 “We will continue to monitor the situation and make decisions about the first assembly when advice relevant to October 2020 is clearer.”

-Ms Turvey-Collins said the preparation of delegates, including their formation as people ready to listen to the Holy Spirit, will be the next focus, and will be delivered with the assistance of digital technology.
+Ms Turvey-Collins said the preparation of members, including their formation as people ready to listen to the Holy Spirit, will be the next focus, and will be delivered with the assistance of digital technology.

 Archbishop Costelloe concluded: “We ask Catholics across the country, and in the local churches, to pray for the ongoing discernment of the Plenary Council and particularly for the delegates who will play a critical role in helping decide the way forward for the Church in Australia.”